 Financial Aid Award Timeline

 We recommend completing the FAFSA after applying for admission but before receiving acceptance.
-Financial aid awards for newly admitted students will be emailed within two weeks of acceptance and may also be viewed within Applicant Self-Service.
+Financial aid notifications for newly admitted students will be emailed within two weeks of acceptance.

 Gainful Employment Disclosure Information

 The US Department of Education requires colleges and universities to disclose a variety of information for any financial aid eligible program that "prepares students for gainful employment in a recognized occupation."
 The information provided here is the best available to us and we hope it is helpful to our current and prospective students as they make their educational and career choices.
 If you have any questions regarding the data provided and what it means to you as a student, please feel free to contact the Office of Financial Aid (email@example.com).

 Gainful Employment Disclosure Information for Duke University School of Nursing (Disclosure Period 7/1/18-6/30/19)